panda-re/panda/panda/python/docs/USAGE.md

   print("About to run the block at 0x{:x}".format(pc))
 ```

-The panda object creates decorators named `cb_[CALLBACK_NAME]` for each PANDA callback.
+The panda object contains decorators named `cb_[CALLBACK_NAME]` for each PANDA callback.
-The decorated functions must take the same number of arguments, and return the same type
+A decorated function must take the same number of arguments and return the equivalent type
 as expected by the original C callback.
 The **[list of callbacks](#pandare.Callbacks)** is available below.
 The decorated functions are called at the appropriate times, similarly to how a PANDA plugin written
 in C behaves.